Mohabbat Rooth Jaye Toh: Story

 This serial tackles head-on the many cultural traditions – such as child marriage and marriage to the Quran and honour killings – that continue to plague women in our society.
 Zain, Shumail and Shahnawaz are friends who live abroad.
 Shahnawaz loves Shumail but after her rejection he goes back to Pakistan where his parents force him to marry his childhood fiancée.
 However, Shahnawaz runs away before the wedding and in due course Shumail too confesses her love and they get married, and move abroad.
 Meanwhile, Shahnawaz's sister Bhaag Bhari is made to marry the Quran.
 And his brother is killed by a rival family.
-Shahnawaz visits his father, who forces him into a second marriage for revenge against the killers of his brother.
+Shahnawaz visits his father, who forces him into a second marriage with a girl from the family of the killer for revenge.
 He agrees on the condition that he is permitted to take Bhag Bhari with him, but discovers too late that his father has plans that lead to the destruction of their lives.
 Shahnawaz marries the girl without even looking at her until the wedding night where he learns she is an 8-year-old girl.
 He asks his mother but she couldn't explain anything except asking him to go back to Shumail.
 But his father choked her sister to death to prevent Shahnawaz from taking her away and when Shahnawaz and his mother found out they were devastated.
 Shahnawaz took off with the girl and left for Karachi where he left her with a Sister Veronica, he knew and promised to take care of her expenses and studies.